souravkrmkr/House_Price_Prediction/README.md

 Data Cleaning:

-    As part of Data Cleaning process, first, presence of null values have been identified and variables with very high percentage of nulls are dropped since these variables are going to contribute much towards the analysis for prediction.
-    Now, the skewness for the categorical variables have been checked.
+    As part of Data Cleaning process, the skewness for the categorical variables have been checked.
 The variables for which data is highly skewed are identified and dropped.
 With these two steps of data cleaning, the data looks cleaned and no further cleaning is required.

 Exploratory Data Analysis: